World Languages

 FRENCH 3 - GRADES 10-12

-Prerequisite: Minimum C- in the 1st semester and 3rd quarter of French 2.
+Prerequisite: Minimum C in the 1st semester of French 2.
+Placement pending based on 2nd semester grades matching prior requirements.

 French 3 is a review of all basic grammar principles and an introduction to more sophisticated structures.
 This course continues the development of oral and written communication skills, and students begin the study of short literary selections.
 French civilization forms the basis of cultural study.
 There is at least one project every quarter consisting of speaking without notes, either alone, in a group skit or partner dialogue.
 Students write at least one essay per quarter.